project-oak/silveroak/README.md

 - Install [alectryon](https://github.com/cpitclaudel/alectryon) dependencies
   following their README
 - Clone alectryon
-- Set an enviroment variable `ALECTRYON_PATH` to the path to your clone
+- Set an environment variable `ALECTRYON_PATH` to the path to your clone
 - Call `make html` from the `demos/` directory

 ## Cava Examples